For information about any of our programs, application, or any of our other student services please contact us:

 This program focuses on the art and science of nursing, and is taught in classrooms, Mitchell Tech’s state-of-the-art high-fidelity medical simulation laboratory, and in clinical practice settings.
 Students attend class, skills labs and clinical simulation experiences on campus.
 Additionally, students participate in clinical learning experiences in various healthcare settings in surrounding communities and simulated clinical experiences under the guidance of nursing faculty.
 Clinical experiences provide students with the opportunity to apply nursing theory and critical thinking skills to patient care situations to help develop sound clinical judgment.

 General Education courses in the nursing curriculum are offered in traditional and online format.
 Students may elect to complete general education courses prior to entering the program.

-Graduates of the program find jobs in a variety of health care settings including long-term care facilities, home health care agencies, state and federal health-related facilities, private duty nursing, clinics, and office settings.
+Graduates of the program find jobs in a variety of health care settings including long-term care facilities, home health care agencies, state and federal correctional facilities, private duty nursing, clinics, and acute care settings.

 To learn more about Licensed Practical Nursing (LPN) as a career, visit http://www.nursing.org/careers/lpn-lvn-nurse/.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
 In 2020, 17 of the 17 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).